 Sanctification and Fanaticism

-The other day I posted this on the Hidden Life blog:
+Long ago I posted this quote on the Hidden Life blog:

 In proportion as the heart becomes sanctified, there is a diminished tendency to enthusiasm and fanaticism.
 And this is undoubtedly one of the leading tests of sanctification.
 One of the marks of an enthusiastic and fanatical state of mind, is a fiery and unrestrained impetuosity of feeling; a rushing on, sometimes very blindly, as if the world were in danger, or as if the great Creator were not at the helm.
 It is not only feeling without a due degree of judgment, but, what is the corrupting and fatal trait, it is feeling without a due degree of confidence in God.
 True holiness reflects the image of God in this respect as well as in others, that it is calm, thoughtful, deliberate, immutable.
 And how can it be otherwise, since, rejecting its own wisdom and strength, it incorporates into itself the wisdom and strength of the Almighty.